BrettBlox/eslint-config-brettblox/readme.md

 ## Instructions for PHPStorm

 Once you have done the above install.
 To get PHPStorm to lint and format your code, navigate to Preferences > Languages & Frameworks > Javascript > Code Quality Tools > ESLint.
-Configure eslint using manual ESLint configuration with the below settings
+Configure eslint using manual ESLint configuration with the below settings:

 ![PHP Storm config](./PHPStormConfig.png?raw=true)